Skip to content

 The new research suggests healthcare professionals could do more to address common misconceptions about eczema.
 Patients’ expectations need to be managed to make clear that the condition cannot easily be cured but it can be controlled with careful treatment.
 Professionals need to acknowledge the often significant physical and emotional impact of living with eczema.

-This Alert features in our evidence Collection: Making the most of community pharmacies.
+This research features in our Collection: Eczema in children: uncertainties addressed.
 Read the Collection

 What’s the issue?